Sent from my iPhone: Morning Walks from the River Cluster

 The spring weather has also made my walks to/from the River incredibly photogenic.

-So I took these photos on a dewey Wednesday morning to document my journey to the Baker-Berry Library:
+So I took these photos on a dewy Wednesday morning to document my journey to the Baker-Berry Library:

 The River is famously far from the center of campus (although it's really just a seven-minute walk).
 The typical route is to walk through Thayer (the engineering school) and along Tuck Drive until you get to the library.
 The walk might get tedious ― especially if you're running late to class ― but if you really look around, you'll get to notice aspects of campus others might overlook.